Christopher-Schulze/Supscriptchain/frontend/README.md

 - `/payment` – merchant page to trigger a payment for a subscriber.
 - `/analytics` – shows active subscriptions and past payments from the Subgraph.

-Wallet connectivity uses the injected provider (MetaMask or Wallet‑Connect compatible).
+Wallet connectivity supports MetaMask (injected provider), WalletConnect and Coinbase Wallet.
 If no wallet is available the app falls back to the RPC URL for read‑only operations.

 ## Using the Subgraph